Azure/azure-sdk-for-android/sdk/communication/azure-communication-chat/README.md

 #### Get chat messages

-You can retrieve chat messages using the `getMessagesFirstPage` and `getMessagesNextPage` method on the chat thread client at specified intervals (polling).
+You can retrieve chat messages using the `listMessages` method on the chat thread client at specified intervals (polling).

 <!-- embedme ./src/samples/java/com/azure/communication/chat/ReadmeSamples.java#L161-L164 -->
 ```Java